Abdullahos/things-to-learn/java/XPath.md

         }
     }
 ```
-### AS shown, this code trying to match some experssions and remove the found nodes that matches, then save to a file
+### As shown, this code 's trying to match some experssions and remove the found nodes that matches, then save to a file

 ### Another example:
 ```